CI/CD Workflows

 - Fail — red X with a link to the failed job.

-- Pending — yellow dot while the pipeline is running.
+- Pending — yellow dot while the run is in progress.

-Configure branch protection rules to require specific pipelines to pass before merging.
+Configure branch protection rules to require specific workflows to pass before merging.

-Combine CI/CD pipelines with ProxifAI Workflows to trigger downstream automation — for example, posting a notification or updating a deployment tracker when a pipeline completes.
+Combine CI/CD workflows with proxifai Workflows to trigger downstream automation — for example, posting a notification or updating a deployment tracker when a workflow run completes.